VolpeUSDOT/RDR-Public/docs/index.md

 The RDR team thanks our beta testers and collaborators at the Hampton Roads Transportation Planning Organization, the Hampton Roads Planning District Commission, the Houston-Galveston Area Council, and the Hillsborough Transportation Planning Organization, as well as Virginia DOT and Florida DOT, for their input during development.

 ## License:
-This project is licensed under the terms of the RDR End User License Agreement.
-Please read it carefully. (**to be developed**)
+This project is licensed under the terms of the [RDR End User License Agreement](https://github.com/VolpeUSDOT/RDR-Public/blob/main/LICENSE).
+Please read it carefully.